Group Testing: An Information Theory Perspective: Group testing with prior statistics

 \begin{definition} Given a random process generating the defectivity vector $\vc{U}$, and $T$ tests, we define the \defn{rate} to be

 \end{definition}

 Of course, one may wish to create richer models of defectivity under which $\vc{U}$ is generated.
 For example, one could imagine individuals represented by the vertices of some graph, and the probability of defectivity of an item being affected by the defectivity status of each individual's graph neighbours, perhaps according to a Markov process.
-However, such a model is beyond the scope of our discussion here.
+Some richer models along these lines will be discussed in Section \ref{sec:community}.

 We briefly describe the contributions of two specific papers here.
 In each case, the key idea is that, by grouping items with a similar value of $\qq_i$ together, we can reduce the problem to one which behaves `locally approximately' like the standard i.i.d.~prior.
-The design of these algorithms can be understood in analogy with the design of lossless data compression algorithms.
-In this sense, one can design a splitting strategy based on binary trees that are balanced (with roughly equal probability on each branch to maximize the information gained from each test).
+As described in more detail below, splitting strategies are adopted based on binary trees that are balanced (with roughly equal probability on each branch to maximize the information gained from each test).
 These trees can be understood in analogy with Huffman codes, which are known to achieve optimal lossless data compression (see for example \cite{goldie}).

-\subsection{Adaptive testing}
+\subsubsection{Adaptive testing}

 Kealy, Johnson and Piechocki \cite{kealy-johnson-piechocki} give a Hwang-type binary splitting algorithm (see Section \ref{sec:adaptive}) in the adaptive case, building on an earlier work of Li \etal\ \cite{li-etal} who developed the {\em Laminar algorithm} for the prior defectivity model (Definition \ref{def:prior}).
 They discard very low probability items (which are unlikely to be defective anyway, so can be assumed nondefective without wasting tests).
 The remaining items are grouped together to form a collection of search sets $S_j$ that contain items with $\max_{l,m \in S_j} \qq_l/\qq_m \leq \Gamma$ (for some $\Gamma$), and with total probability $\sum_{i \in S_j} \qq_i \geq 1/2$ wherever possible.
 Then, one can perform binary splitting over each of these search sets $S_j$ one by one.